joannakl/cs102/projects/project4_du.markdown

 Each file/directory has a unique path name that _points to_ where it is within that file system tree.
 For example:

-- On Windows systems `C:\Users\asia\top\helloA` is a path name that tells us that a file or a directory names `helloA` is located in a directory named `top`, which is located in the direcotry named `asia` (a home directory for the user `asia`), in a directory named `Users` on drive `C`.
+- On Windows systems `C:\Users\asia\top\helloA` is a path name that tells us that a file or a directory named `helloA` is located in a directory named `top`, which is located in the direcotry named `asia` (a home directory for the user `asia`), in a directory named `Users` on drive `C`.
-- On Mac systems `/Users/asia/top/helloA` is a path names that tells us that a file or a directory names `helloA` is located in a directory named `top`, which is located in the direcotry named `asia` (a home directory for the user `asia`), in a directory named `Users`.
-(Mac systems do not go all the way to the drive level.
-These are represented somewhat differently.)
+- On Mac systems `/Users/asia/top/helloA` is a path names that tells us that a file or a directory named `helloA` is located in a directory named `top`, which is located in the direcotry named `asia` (a home directory for the user `asia`), in a directory named `Users` in the root directory which is denoted by `/` (forward slash).
-- On Linux/Unix systems `/home/asia/top/helloA` is a path names that tells us that a file or a directory names `helloA` is located in a directory named `top`, which is located in the direcotry named `asia` (a home directory for the user `asia`), in a directory named `Users`.
+- On Linux/Unix systems `/home/asia/top/helloA` is a path names that tells us that a file or a directory named `helloA` is located in a directory named `top`, which is located in the direcotry named `asia` (a home directory for the user `asia`), in a directory named `Users` in the root directory which is denoted by `/` (forward slash).

 One can also use relative paths that tell us how to _get to the file/directory_ from the perspective of another directory.
 But we will not get into these.

 Irrespective of how we navigate to a particular directory, we can look at it and ask the questions about its content.
 This is what this project is about.

-Consider the following directory structure within a directory called `top`:
+Consider the following directory structure within a directory called `top` (this directory could be in the user's home directory, or somewhere else - this does not really matter):

 ```
 top